 - Jesus points to John instead of the other way around, or they point at each other.

-- John, Jesus and/or one of the others on the painting display with their hands the 2 = 1 code: someone on the painting raises two fingers and (someone else) one finger.
+- John, Jesus and/or one of the others on the painting raises two fingers and (someone else) one finger.
 In other words: the two persons are in reality one.

 - The others on the painting look at John instead of (the infant) Jesus.
 Anachronism is customary in paintings of this era: for example, John is depicted as a grown man and Jesus as child.